DraftKings promo code: Claim $200 in bonus bets for UFC Fight Night, Evloev vs. Murphy in London Saturday

 DraftKings offers $200 in bonus bets instantly with a $5 bet for Murphy vs. Evloev in the main event of a UFC Fight Night from the O2 Arena in London on March 21

-Two of the top-three ranked featherweights in the UFC go head-to-head on Saturday in London, providing a top bout to take advantage of the newest DraftKings promo code, which gives new users $200 in bonus bets instantly after placing a $5 bet.
-England's own Lerone Murphy takes on Russia's undefeated and top-ranked Movsar Evloev in the main event of a six-fight main card following eight preliminary fights in the latest UFC Fight Night.
-The main event begins at 4 p.m.
-ET on Paramount+, with the prelims at 1 p.m.
+The latest DraftKings promo code gives new users $200 in bonus bets instantly after placing a $5 bet, and Saturday features a matchup of undefeated fighters in the main event of a UFC Fight Night from the O2 Arena in London.
+Lerone Murphy, from England and the No. 3-ranked featherweight, takes on top-ranked Movsar Evloev in the main event on Paramount+.
+Five of the six fights on the main card feature an English fighter.
+The main card begins at 4 p.m.
 ET.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.